DevParapalli/RTMNU-SEM-7/CNS/practical/practical-04/README.md

 # Practical 04

-Aim: To write a program to implement Playfair cipher for encryption and decryption.
+Aim: To write a program to implement DES cipher for encryption and decryption.

 [PDF](./practical-04.pdf)